pauloswear/proxmanager/README.md

 ---

  🟢 COMPLETED
+- [x] **Tab for open VMs**
+Add a vertical tab (like in VMware Workstation) allowing you to bring the SSH, SPICE, openVNC, or RDP process to the foreground

 - [x] **VNC Support for Linux Machines**
   Remote viewing functionality is currently focused on the Windows environment.
   The logic for opening VNC connections needs to be adapted for Linux VMs.